 We allowed ourselves plenty of time to get to the park prior to the tour.
 This allowed us the ability to check out the park as well as snap a few pictures.
 Our tour guide was Amanda, a native of Puerto Vallarta.
 With ties to the United States, she is fluent in both English and Spanish.
-Not only does she know languages and Puerto Vallarta history, she knows food.
+Not only does she know languages and Puerto Vallarta history, she also knows food.

 Once a person books a Vallarta Food Tour, he/she is sent all of the information that they need in order to participate.
 We were advised to eat a light breakfast before the tour and to arrive 15 minutes before the scheduled tour time start.
 (Our tour time was from 10:30 am – 2:00 pm.)

 Once all of the participants had arrived, we began walking toward our first destination.
 The first stop on our tour took place at Tacos El Cuñado.

 Amanda explained that Cuñado means brother-in-law and she told us all a bit about the history of this Puerto Vallarta favorite street cart while we all enjoyed taco asada.
 We were able to select from a few toppings for garnish.